- Cloud Computing Benefits - Introduction

 Environmental projects are usually integrated with companies’ corporate social responsibility.
 Traditional environmental initiatives include adopting watersheds, starting recycling initiatives, and using eco-friendly materials for production.

-Today, with the pandemic forcing companies to fast-track their digitalization, cloud computing could be counted as an environmentally sustainable move.
+Today, with the pandemic forcing companies to fast-track their digitalization, cloud computing could be considered an environmentally sustainable move.
 But before we delve into the environmental benefits of cloud computing, let’s review how cloud computing works.

 First of all, “the cloud” refers to the internet.
 Instead of buying and maintaining your own physical data centers and servers, cloud computing allows you to pay for the technology services you need.
 These services include storage, databases, networking, software, analytics, and intelligence.
 Its pay-as-you-go pricing scheme is often touted as its best feature.